If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

-Hilo is the sixth-best place to live in Hawaii, according to Niche.
-It also has one of the lowest median home values at $319,100.
-Property taxes set homeowners back an average of a low 0.19% in Hawaii county, according to Tax-rates.org.
-Residents in this town on the big island have access to waterfalls and the active Kilauea and Mauna Loa volcanoes, as well as coffee shops and other amenities.
+Hilo is the fourth-best place to live in Hawaii, according to Niche.
+It also has one of the lowest median home values at $329,200.
+Property taxes set homeowners back an average of a low 0.19% in Hawaii County, according to Tax-rates.org.
+Residents in this town have access to waterfalls and the active Kilauea and Mauna Loa volcanoes, as well as coffee shops and other amenities.
 Combine that with highly rated public schools and a diverse mix of residents, and you may get an idea why 61% of residents own homes here.

 Home to some of the most beautiful beaches and reserves on the big island, Hawaiian Paradise Park offers residents high-quality schools and quiet neighborhoods.
-The majority of its residents own homes -- its median home value of $280,100 is the lowest on our list.
+The majority of its residents own homes -- its median home value of $303,300 is the lowest on our list.
 Combine that with average property taxes of 0.19%, and Hawaiian Paradise Park is a relatively affordable slice of paradise on the island.

-Waimea is also on Hawaii island.
-While median home values are $418,000, much higher than the national median, property taxes are much lower than in most parts of the country at an average of 0.26%.
-Waimea is right at the base of Kohala Forest Reserve and the Pu'u o 'Umi Natural Area Reserve, and is rated the eighth-best place in Hawaii for young professionals; 56% of its residents own their homes.
+Waimea is also on Hawaii Island.
+While median home values are $449,200, much higher than the national median, property taxes are much lower than in most parts of the country at an average of 0.19%.
+Waimea is right at the base of Kohala Forest Reserve and the Pu'u O Umi Natural Area Reserve, and is rated the 11th-best place in Hawaii for young professionals; 56% of its residents own their homes.

 Waipahu is considered a suburb of Honolulu, which might explain why home prices are higher here compared to the other places on our list.
 There are plenty of options for residents who like shopping, and tourist attractions as well.
-It's got a median home value of $593,300, and property taxes averaging 0.28% of the fair assessed value.
+It's got a median home value of $626,600, and property taxes averaging 0.28% of the fair assessed value.
 A little more than half of Waiphau's residents own their homes.